 Acceptable Newfoundland Dog Colors in Canada

-The traditional colour is black.
+The traditional and most common color is black.

 The preferred pattern is a black head, saddle, rump, and upper tail.